Last updated 20th May, 2025

 Both sets of numbers will need to be supplied to your energy supplier when giving a reading.

-A prepayment meter is also known as a pay-as-you-go meter and requires energy to be paid for before it is used.
+A prepayment gas meter (is known as a pay-as-you-go meter) requires energy to be paid for in advance, before it is used.

-Positioning the meter within 90cm of the existing location along the same wall is, in theory, a much easier task to complete and less likely to be as complicated a process as repositioning further away.
+Positioning the meter within 90cm of its current location along the same wall is generally a simpler task and less likely to involve complications compared to relocating it further away.

-Under no circumstances can you move your gas meter yourself or by hiring a registered gas – safe engineer without authorisation from your gas supplier; it is illegal to tamper with your gas or electrical supply.
+Under no circumstances should you move your gas meter yourself or by hire an engineer, without prior authorisation from your gas supplier.

-Due to the nature of the work involved, gas companies will need adequate proof and reasoning that the relation is necessary or they may refuse to complete the work; they are not obligated to move the gas meter without good reason to.
+Due to the nature of the work involved, gas companies will need adequate proof and reasoning that the relation is necessary.
+They are under no obligation to move the gas meter and may refuse to carry out the work if there's not an adequate reason.

-If the relocation project involves moving the meter further than 90cm from its original position or to an adjoining wall it will need to be completed by your local gas distributor; this cannot be changed, and you will likely be stuck with their initial quote for the work unless you can negotiate a discount, for example, if they will allow you to do your own site excavation work.
+If the relocation project involves moving the meter further than 90cm from its original position, it will need to be completed by your local gas distributor.
+This will come at a fixed price, unless you can negotiate a discount on any of the preperation work required.

 Due to the nature of gas and gasworks, moving a gas meter is not subject to building regulations.

-Instead, it comes with its own set of parameters that must be met to satisfy The Gas Safety (Installation and Use) Regulations 1998, which include:
+However, it does come with its own set of parameters which must be met to satisfy The Gas Safety (Installation and Use) Regulations 1998.
+These include:

-Planning permission does not need to be sought for moving a gas meter either unless you live in a conservation area or in a listed building, in which case you will need to seek the approval of your local authority.
+Planning permission for moving a gas meter isn't required either, unless you live in a conservation area or in a listed building.
+In these instances, you will need to seek the approval from your local authority.

-In some instances, you or your gas supplier may need to seek permission from an adjoining landowner if the relevant pipes needed for adjustment cross their boundaries.
+In some instances, you or your gas supplier may need permission from an adjoining landowner.
+For example, if the relevant pipes needed for adjustment cross their property boundaries.

 If you no longer require a gas supply to your house, and cannot foresee needing on again in the future, you can contact your local gas transporter and request that your gas supply is capped off.